-EU anti-piracy mission at risk of ejection from Somalia
+[Exclusive] EU anti-piracy mission risks ejection from Somalia

 But "capability ... to pursue pirates and armed robbers in Somali territorial waters remains indeed important for an effective counter-piracy mission.
 Ability to act on land would be even better," the EU foreign service said.

-The EU foreign service planned to "increase pressure" on Somalia to get, at least, another nine-month extension.
+The EU planned to "increase pressure" on Somalia to get, at least, another nine-month extension.

-It also aimed to use other EU military assistance to Somalia's armed forces "as a political leverage to the extent possible".
+It also aimed to use other EU military assistance to Somalia's armed forces "as a political leverage".

 EU navies have been policing the Horn of Africa for the past 14 years.